jaggman/telegram-bot-dialogs/README.md

 The extension for Telegram Bot API PHP SDK that allows to implement dialogs in bots

-This library allows to make simple dialogs for your Telegram bots that based on the[Telegram Bot SDK](https://github.com/irazasyed/telegram-bot-sdk).
+This library allows to make simple dialogs for your Telegram bots that based on the [Telegram Bot SDK](https://github.com/irazasyed/telegram-bot-sdk).

 ## Installation
 You can easy install the package using Composer: